Brusartsi

 Brusartsi (Брусарци [broˈsart͡si]) is a town in Northwestern Bulgaria.
 It is located in Montana Province and is 23 km away from the town of Lom.
 The town is the administrative center of the homonymous Brusartsi Municipality.
-As of December 2009, Brusartsi has a population of 1,302 inhabitants.
+As of December 2009, Brusartsi had a population of 1,302 inhabitants.

 Main train lines Mezdra-Vidin and Lom-Mezdra make stops here.
-Roads link to Lom, Montana, Vidin and Belogradchik.
+Roads link to Lom, Montana, Vidin, and Belogradchik.

 Geography

 Located in the western part of the hilly Danube Plain on the side of the river "Nechinska bara".
 A height of 100 m.
 Temperate climate.